mpardalos/pymotd/README.md

 ## Requirements

-Python 3
+* Python 3
-colorama
+* colorama
-termcolor
+* termcolor
-sh
+* sh

-These are also provided in requirements.txt form
+These are also provided in requirements.txt form.

-On Arch linux, these will be provided by the packages python-colorama, python-termcolor and python-sh
+On Arch linux, these will be provided by the following packages:

+* python-colorama
+* python-termcolor
+* python-sh